 On any given night, once the sails go up, we are in race mode.
 Focused, but not so intense that we lose the meaning of why we are out.
 We like to switch up positions on board when we can, knowing everyone’s comfort level.
 By mixing things up, people learn and grow their expertise in sailing.
 Having a few on-board coaches certainly helps as we can keep an occasional eye on things to ensure there aren’t too many foul ups.

 Like most venues, we have fixed marks.
 This makes having a “perfect” course nearly impossible, but that’s what I feel adds to the excitement and challenge of club racing.
 We typically do a 10-mile triangle of sorts, starting at the same mark every week.
 Downwind starts, lopsided beats and reaches that sometimes require a sail change all add to the fun.

 When we start, we have a good understanding and dialog as to what we are going to expect on each leg.
 As we sail the racecourse and monitor the wind, we tweak our plans for sails, angles, and approach accordingly.
 Communication is the key.
 Communication in advance is paramount.
 It helps keep things fun and the errors low.

 The performance of sails is key to the success of any sailing, be it enjoying a day sail on the lake or a Grand Prix race event.
 Doyle Sails are the experts in making your sailing as good as it can be, taking pride in showcasing this through our many happy owners and successful campaigns.
-Skip joins Doyle Sails as the Doyle Sails expert for the Midwest, USA, facilitating all new sail needs, alongside coordinating any maintenance required for your current Doyle sails.

 For all sailors looking for expert advice from one-design dinghies, yachts racing or cruising locally, right through to Grand Prix racing campaigns, Skip is your local expert to guide you along the way.